isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 ## When Do Mosquitoes Come Out?
 Most Active?
 Plus, it would be best to get rid of possible mosquito breeding areas such as standing water
-.�Read Also:
+.Read Also:
 Bed Bug Bites Vs. Mosquito Bites
-.�The time of the day that mosquitoes come out to varies from one species to another.
+.The time of the day that mosquitoes come out to varies from one species to another.
 Out of the 176 recognized mosquito species in the U.S, only two are regarded as the most common.
 These include Culex Pipiens (common house mosquito) and the Aedes Aegypti (Asian tiger).
 The Aedes usually come out during the day.
 They tend to be active from the morning up to late afternoon when they aggressively bite humans like fleas